mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 the CFF and/or prison security.
 Also, there are many areas in which rooms and corridors have partially or completely collapsed.

-If Traveller’s can safely reach the first level, they find it in a bad way.
+If Traveller's can safely reach the first level, they find it in a bad way.
 Many sections are sealed off by emergency pressure seals or blocked with debris.
 CFF forces and the remaining security have sporadic clashes, making finding a way out even harder.

-The following incidents can be used during the Travellers’ escape through this level.
+The following incidents can be used during the Travellers' escape through this level.

 INCIDENT 1